DTN Midday Livestock Comments 08/27 11:58

 unreported due to confidentiality on the Iowa Minnesota Direct morning cash hog

-Pork Plant Report is reported 180 loads selling as prices up $0.77 per cwt.
+report.
+The National Pork Plant Report reported 153 loads selling with prices

 Rick Kment can be reached at email@example.com